Duluth's other waterfront

 First, citizens groups and environmentalists successfully fought to return the river to its natural state.

 Once it again became desirable, they had to fend off developers, who outbid the Nature Conservancy in 2002 and bought 358-acre Clough Island for development into a $330 million resort with condominiums and a golf course.

 The recession intervened with their plans, and in late 2010, the Nature Conservancy was able to buy it from the developers.

 © Beth Gauper

-The river estuary is the walleye nursery for western Lake Superior, she says, and the 170,000 sturgeon released into the river over the past two decades have started to breed.
+The river estuary is the walleye nursery for western Lake Superior, she says, and the 170,000 sturgeon released into the river over the past three decades are breeding.

 Eagles nest there, and 70 percent of the birds seen in Minnesota come through Duluth on fall and spring migrations.